STAT545-UBC-hw-2018-19/hw01-JasmineLib/README.md

 ## Homework01 Task List :books:
 1. -[x] Introduce Myself
-  * Found in this ReadMe
+  * 1a.
+Found in this ReadMe
 2. -[x] Gapminder exploration
-  * Found in the Gapminder.md and Gapminder.Rmd files
+  * 2a.
+Found in the Gapminder.md and Gapminder.Rmd files
 3. -[x] Reflection
+  * 3a. submitted on UBC Canvas
 Other:
 * - [x] Course Survey